+44 (0)20 7306 email@example.com

-Acting as clerk to the DP on a recent regulatory request arising out of alleged pensions liberation and misselling.
+- Acting as clerk to the DP on a recent regulatory request arising out of alleged pensions liberation and misselling.

-- Re London Quantum Retirement Benefit Scheme (Determinations Panel, 8 Feb 2016).
-Acting as sole counsel (against Jonathan Evans QC and Fenner Moeran QC), for the Original Trustee who had been removed by the Regulator facing allegations of misconduct, breach of trust, and pensions
+- Re London Quantum Retirement Benefit Scheme (Determinations Panel, 8 Feb 2016): Acting as sole counsel (against Jonathan Evans QC and Fenner Moeran QC), for the Original Trustee who had been removed by the Regulator facing allegations of misconduct, breach of trust, and pensions

-- Pollock v Reed Pens LR 129.
-Led by Robert Ham QC in a High Court trial acting for the employer in a proposed scheme restructuring, raising issues of the interpretation of the Presevation of Benefit Regs, the role of the PPF, and non- consensual member
+- Pollock v Reed Pens LR 129: Led by Robert Ham QC in a High Court trial acting for the employer in a proposed scheme restructuring, raising issues of the interpretation of the Presevation of Benefit Regs, the role of the PPF, and non- consensual member

-Jonathan’s ongoing and recent advisory work includes:
+Examples of Jonathan’s advisory work includes:

 - Advising a successor scheme employer on its liabilities and duties under an existing scheme in the context of a substantial

 - Advising a major product provider on the various rights and duties arising from its obligations under the schemes it offers, including FSMA

 - Advising a major insurer on how to structure its internal procedures to avoid potential unwitting participation in pension liberation.